 ^{} Cedar River production potential does not include new habitat available to coho above Landsburg Dam beginning in 2003.

-^{} Deschutes smolt production in this table include yearling and sub yearling smolts.
+^{} Deschutes smolt production in this table includes yearling and sub yearling smolts.
 Both age classes are known to contribute to adult returns.
+There were no trapping operations in 2019.

 Puget Sound Summer Low Flow Index